 But there are others who say no credible case has been made to increase the UK's airport capacity.

-Susan Pearson, communications director of Airport Watch, a group opposed to airport expansion that might harm the environment, said more effort should be made to utilise existing capacity.
+Airport Watch, a group opposed to airport expansion that might harm the environment, has said more effort should be made to utilise existing capacity.

-And Cait Hewitt, deputy director of the Aviation Environment Federation, said: "The idea that the UK is facing an airport capacity crisis is a myth.
+And the Aviation Environment Federation has said the idea the UK is facing an airport capacity crisis is a myth.